What Is Insurance Bad Faith?

 Every day we face a tsunami of advertising from insurance companies promising they will take care of us if we buy one of their policies.
 You would be wise to take these claims with a grain of salt.
 Whether a funny talking lizard or a woman who seems to enjoy wearing white all the time is making these promises, the fact of the matter is that insurance bad faith happens fairly often, and the big firms are just as guilty as the little ones.

-A report by the FBIC (Fight Bad Insurance Companies) shows that among the firms it regularly surveys, almost 93 percent of them have engaged in an act of insurance bad faith at one time or another.
+A report by the FBIC (Fight Bad Insurance Companies) shows that among the firms it regularly surveys, almost 93 percent of them have engaged in the act of insurance bad faith at one time or another.

 For all the promises insurance companies make about putting you in good hands and taking care of you, it’s important to remember these are for-profit companies.
 They don’t have your best interests at heart — they are there for themselves and their shareholders.